princeabhijeet/best-practices/sql-server/trigger-vs-temporal-tables.md

 **Non versioned Temporal Tables**: have one part (current state) with history off

 1. Current state of table
-		- we don't write WITH (SYSTEM_VERSIONING=ON) - so that history tables are not created
+		- we don't write: WITH (SYSTEM_VERSIONING=ON) - so that history tables are not created

 **Creating Non-versioned Temporal Table**: